 The Symphony’s MUSE Program is a multi-component music education and enrichment initiative that serves young people at public schools and community sites throughout Oakland.
-By providing these programs free to participants, the Symphony ensures that each year, 16,000 young people have access to a variety of music education and enrichment activities, regardless of their economic situation.
+By providing these programs free to participants, the Symphony ensures that each year thousands of young people have access to a variety of music education and enrichment activities, regardless of their economic situation.

 “The MUSE program is a lifeline in difficult times.
 It’s not just a token – it’s keeping the music program afloat in Oakland.
 It’s the tipping point between success and failure.”

 ~Ted Allen, former Instrumental Director, Skyline and Oakland Technical HS

 March 2020 marked the onset of distant learning due to the Covid-19 pandemic.
 All engagement visits and teaching artists adapted their work with students into an on-line format which will continue to inspire students as we continue our partnership with OUSD into 2020-21.
 MUSE will be there for our community as our programs continue to captivate and excite the students about music, encouraging a lifelong passion for the art of sound.

 Music moves us through our mind, body, and soul while connecting us with our communities, even while we are at home.

 For us at the Oakland Symphony, home is where you find music.
 Welcome into our homes for a musical ray of light into our instruments.
 We aim to Engage, Inspire, and Instruct and we hope these videos will help forge more pathways to spark curiosity about musical instruments for students of all ages.
 We are forever committed to perpetuating a community full of lifetime learners.

 For us at the Oakland Symphony, music is where our HOME is.
 Welcome into our homes for a musical ray of light into how to play with some tips from our MUSE Teaching Artists.
 Click Here